 You assign a robot number when you add a robot to the configuration. tpconfig prompts you to enter a number or accept the next available robot number that appears.
-This number identifies the robot in displays and listings, and it follows the robotic type in parentheses, such as TL8(2).
+This number identifies the robot in displays and listings, and it follows the robotic type in parentheses.